The Real You Only Shows Up When It’s Ugly.

 Always useful.

-If you’re chasing a version of yourself that never bleeds, breaks, or doubts; you’re not chasing strength.
+If you’re chasing a version of yourself that never bleeds, never breaks, never doubts - you’re not chasing strength.

 Real strength stumbles before it stands.